Aref-Akminasi/aws-developer-associate/DynamoDB.md

 ### Delete techniques

-- The best way to erase all data in a DynamoDB table is to DeleteTable and then create the table again it is **not** recommended to use scan and delete items there after
+- The best way to erase all data in a DynamoDB table is to DeleteTable and then create the table again it is **not** recommended to use scan and delete the items after

 ### Delete APIs